 - National flag of England, Scotland or Wales

-Will my licence still be valid if there’s no deal?
+Will my driving licence still be valid?

-What is an international driving permit and where can I get one?
+What’s an international driving permit and where can I get one?

+If you fall into one of the above categories, you’ll need an IDP.
 An IDP is essentially a translation of your own driving licence that allows foreign authorities to confirm your identity.
 Two types are available.